containeraki/hajj-salik/readme.md

 # multichain-salik-blockchain
-Revolutionary System to deliver Hajj Logistics Conveniently
+Revolutionary System to deliver Hajj Logistics Conveniently using RDBS & Blockchain for extra level of security.

 Running Project: